neondatabase/website/content/docs/guides/bemi.md

 ---
 title: Create an automatic audit trail with Bemi
-subtitle: Learn how to replicate data from Neon with Bemi
+subtitle: Learn how to create an automatic audit trail for your Postgres database with Bemi
 enableTableOfContents: true
 isDraft: false
 ---